Multiple sclerosis: Types and variants

+CIS can be characterised as a single lesion seen on MRI which is associated with signs or symptoms found in MS. Due to the McDonald criteria, it does not completely fit the criteria to be diagnosed as MS, hence being named "clinically isolated syndrome".
+CIS can be seen as the first episode of demyelination in the central nervous system.
+To be classified as CIS, the attack must last at least 24 hours and be caused by inflammation or demyelination of the central nervous system.
+Patients who suffer from CIS may or may not go on to develop MS, but 30 to 70% of persons who experience CIS will later develop MS.

 RRMS is characterized by unpredictable relapses followed by periods of months to years of relative quiet (remission) with no new signs of disease activity.
 Deficits that occur during attacks may either resolve or leave problems, the latter in about 40% of attacks and being more common the longer a person has had the disease.
 This describes the initial course of 80% of individuals with MS.

-The relapsing-remitting subtype usually begins with a clinically isolated syndrome (CIS).
-In CIS, a person has an attack suggestive of demyelination, but does not fulfill the criteria for multiple sclerosis.
-30 to 70% of persons who experience CIS, later develop MS.

 PPMS occurs in roughly 10–20% of individuals with the disease, with no remission after the initial symptoms.
 It is characterized by progression of disability from onset, with no, or only occasional and minor, remissions and improvements.
-The usual age of onset for the primary progressive subtype is later than of the relapsing-remitting subtype.
+The usual age of onset for the primary progressive subtype is later than that of the relapsing-remitting subtype.
 It is similar to the age that secondary progressive usually begins in RRMS, around 40 years of age.

 SPMS occurs in around 65% of those with initial RRMS, who eventually have progressive neurologic decline between acute attacks without any definite periods of remission.
 Occasional relapses and minor remissions may appear.
 The most common length of time between disease onset and conversion from RRMS to SPMS is 19 years.

 Special courses

-Independently of the types published by the MS associations, regulatory agencies such as the FDA often consider special courses, trying to reflect some clinical trials results on their approval documents.
+Independently of the types published by the MS associations, regulatory agencies such as the FDA often consider special courses, trying to reflect some clinical trial results on their approval documents.
 Some examples could be "highly active MS" (HAMS), "active secondary MS" (similar to the old progressive-relapsing) and "rapidly progressing PPMS".

 Also, deficits always resolving between attacks is sometimes referred to as "benign" MS, although people still build up some degree of disability in the long term.
-On the other hand, the term malignant multiple sclerosis is used to describe people with MS having reached significant level of disability in a short period.
+On the other hand, the term malignant multiple sclerosis is used to describe people with MS having reached a significant level of disability in a short period.

 An international panel has published a standardized definition for the course HAMS.